 - When baking a pie crust, filled or not, cover the edges with tinfoil for the first half of the baking time, so the crust on the edge doesn’t get overdone.

 - Don’t waste the scraps of crust!
-Brush them with some butter and sprinkle with cinnamon and sugar.
-Bake them on a cookie sheet for 8-10 minutes for a snack the kids will love. 🙂
+Sprinkle them with some cinnamon and sugar.
+Bake them on a cookie sheet for 8-10 minutes for a snack the kids will love.

 Favorite Pie Recipes